CliffordAnderson/XQuery4Humanists/session-two.md

 ```
 So we iterate through the distinct values of words and build word elements for each of those word types.
 We then count the number of times that a token of that word type appears in our original sequence, assigning that count as the ```frequency``` attribute.
 Finally, we sort them into descending order according to their frequency and return them.

 > A final note.
 Do you note the strange way we've formatted our XQuery comments?
-The use of (:~, @param, @return allows us to produce documentation from our code with a tool called [XQDoc](http://xqdoc.org].
+The use of (:~, @param, @return allows us to produce documentation from our code with a tool called [XQDoc](http://xqdoc.org).
 If you're writing anything beyond simple, one-off XQuery expressions, you should consider writing XQDoc comments to alert others (and remind yourself) about how your code works.

-Extra Credit: Add an expression to the query to eliminate common stop-words–i.e. "of," "the," etc.–from your dictionary.
+Extra Credit: Add an expression to the query to eliminate common stop-words—i.e. "of," "the," etc.—from your dictionary.

 ###Exploring Shakespeare